2Toad/reflex/docs/backpressure.md

 Limits emission rate with intelligent value selection:

 1. Initial Phase: Always emits the initial value immediately
-2. Early Window Phase: Emits the first value in a new throttle window if it arrives early (within first half of the window)
+2. Early Window Phase: Emits the first value in a new throttle window if it arrives early (within first third of the window)
 3. Late Window Phase: Schedules the last value received during the throttle window for emission when the window ends

 ```typescript